shahmilc/LittleLemonAPI/README.md

 # LittleLemonAPI
 A backend REST API for restaurant order management applications, in this case, for a hypothetical restaurant 'Little Lemon'.
 The API allows for browsing of menu items and menu categories, addition of items to a cart, submission of the cart as an order, and management of the order through the assigning of delivery crews and status changes.
+Full fledged authentication and authorization layers with the use of JSON Web Tokens (JWT) and Django roles.

 ## Table of Contents